grafana/grafana/docs/sources/administration/configuration.md

 The custom configuration file path can be overridden using the `--config` parameter.

-> **Note:** TIn the custom configurations file, uncomment each line you want to update by removing `;` from the beginning of that line.
+> **Note:** In the custom configurations file, uncomment each line you want to update by removing `;` from the beginning of that line.
 Restart Grafana for the configuration changes to take effect.

 ### Linux